 Waste reduction and prevention is top of the waste management hierarchy.
 There are lots of ways we can reduce our waste and with simple changes we really can make a difference.

 Cabinteely Tidy Towns has registered as a Group with Greenhome.
-If you would also like to save on your energy bills while saving the planet you should register too by following the instructions below.
+If you would also like to save on your energy bills while saving the planet you should register too.

 Once registered, please complete the Pre-Greenhome Survey to establish your household’s Green credentials.
 This only takes five minutes and is food for thought.
 All of the information you provide is data protected.
 Having received your score and identified areas for improvement, follow the tips provided under the Green Home Themes Section for 3 months and complete the Post-Greenhome Survey.
 Hopefully you will have reduced your household bills while protecting the environment.
 A good result!

-Top tips for reducing waste … your home
+Top tips for reducing waste in your home

 - Use the tips here to kill weeds and make your own weed killer